junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 >
 > Cas turns himself to monster (disturbing form, distorted wings etc.), death wish for sacrifice, gets killed by Sam as he wants, goes to purgatory

 Cas appears in the middle of Bobby's living room.
 Bobby jumps, almost shoots him with the gun by his hand.
-And Sam actually does, far across the room from the couch.
-The bullet pierces through his shoulder, flying out from the other side, sinking into the wall behind him.
+And Sam actually does, from far across the room on the couch.
+The bullet pierces through his shoulder, flying out the other side, sinking into the wall behind him.

 "Sam?!"
-Cas gasps in pain, staggering two steps back by the impact.
-Blood streaming down from the new wound.
+Cas gasps in pain, staggering back two steps from the impact.
+Blood streams down from the new wound.

 Bobby rushes to him.

-"Sorry, panicked."
-Sam says, stuffing the gun back into belt.
+"Sorry, panicked," Sam says, stuffing the gun back into his belt.

 "You need to wear a bell next time."
-Bobby is in front of him now, eyeing the wound that is making his coat a mess.
+Bobby says, now standing in front of him, eyeing the wound that is making his coat a mess.

 The comment actually pulls Cas's lip up a tiny little bit.
 "Dean said that too."

-The bullet hole remains a hole under close checkup.
-Looking back into his eyes, Bobby's frown deepens, "Why ain't it healed already?"
+The bullet hole remains a hole under close inspection.
+Looking back into the angel's eyes, Bobby's frown deepens, "Why ain't it healed yet?"

-Cas presses a palm on the shoulder, vainly trying to stop the burning and pungent sensation but it does nothing, blood seeping through his fingers.
-More exhausted than before, he starts to think it might be a bad idea to come here.
-"My grace, I'm drained."
-He has to admit.
+Cas presses a palm on the shoulder, vainly trying to stop the burning and pungent sensation, but it does nothing, blood seeping through his fingers.
+More exhausted than before, he starts to think it might have been a bad idea coming here.
+"My grace, I'm drained," he has to admit.

 "You were in a fight?"
 Sam asks.

 "Not just any fight."

-Cas tells them about the Purgatory, and Ajay, and Raphael.
-He manages to leave out the parts with the Alpha and Crowley though, deciding it's unimportant.
-Bobby helps wrapping his shoulder and some obvious wounds on the legs with some bandage and Cas says thank you.
+Cas tells them about Purgatory, and Ajay, and Raphael.
+He manages to leave out the parts with the Alpha and Crowley, deciding it's unimportant.
+Bobby helps wrap his shoulder and some obvious wounds on the legs with bandage and Cas says thank you.

 "Wow."
 Sam blinks at his eventful afternoon.

 "I know."
 Cas looks down, sinking into a chair by Bobby's dining table, resting his wounded arm on the armrest.

 "No, I mean, you actually went to Purgatory for Dean?"
 Sam looks amazed.
-"Not even I would think of something crazy like that, don't think anyone ever would."
+"Not even I would think of something crazy like that, I don't think anyone ever would."

 "Well, maybe you should!"
 Cas stares at him.
 "He's your brother, and he needs our help."

-Sam's face unmoved.
-Cas squints, "What happened to you?
+Sam's face is unmoved.
+Cas squints.
+"What happened to you?
 You used to care about Dean a lot more."

 Sam shrugs.
 "Nothing."
-Then, he returns the stare, "What happened to you, Cas?
+Then, he returns the stare.
+"What happened to you, Castiel?
 You used to care about Dean a lot less."

 Cas looks away, uneasy, eyes lingering on the window half covered by the flowing curtain.
 It's all dark outside now.
-Is the Purgatory darker in the night or would the sky there remain the same lifeless bleach and grey forever?
-When was the last time Dean saw some sunshine?
+Is Purgatory darker at night or would the sky there remain the same lifeless bleach and grey forever?
+When was the last time Dean saw sunlight?

-"Seems like you two just balanced out then."
-Bobby comments behind them.
+"Seems like you two just balanced out then," Bobby comments behind them.
 Sam huffs a laugh, Cas does not.

-"I just want to fix this."
-Cas says, quieter.
-He didn't tell them every single detail about the monsters and Leviathans, and how Dean looked like during that brief moment they met down there.
-The hunter's eyes flashed with relief and shortly covered by anger again.
+"I just want to fix this," Cas says, voice quieter.
+He didn't tell them every single detail about the monsters and Leviathans, and how Dean looked during that brief moment they met down there.
+The hunter's eyes flashed with relief and were shortly covered by anger again.
 Cas soaks himself in the image and the look.

 "What happened to 'The dead should stay dead' and not upsetting the natural order?"
 Sam raises his brows.

-Cas drags his thought back, feeling the bone-deep exhaustion and pained sensation all over him numbing while spreading, sprawling on every inch of his muscle and skin like needles.
-Does human always feel like this when they are hurt?
+Cas drags his thought back, feeling the bone-deep exhaustion and pained sensation all over him numbing and spreading, sprawling like needles across every inch of muscle and skin.
+Do humans always feel like this when they are hurt?
 Does Dean?

 "It's... he's just in another place.
 We can still bring him back."
 This is what Cas manages to land on.
 Not exactly an answer, but hopefully it's enough.

 "Listen, Angel, I want Dean back as much as you do," Bobby chimes in.
 "But how?
-You said yourself, there is no elevator going down there and no more taxi driver to help, any genius idea now?"
+You said yourself, there ain't no elevator going down there and no more taxi driver to help.
+Any genius idea now?"

 "I was hoping to find some answer here."
 Cas looks at the old hunter, pointedly.

 Bobby blinks.
-"I ain't get nothing."
+"I ain't get nothin'."

 Castiel nods at the mountainous books on the floor and on the shelves.
 "Your books might."

 <br>

 Cas pauses on a page, reading it over, and rereading it.
-Fingers rubbing the corner of the yellowed page that belongs to a black grimoire.
+His fingers rub the corner of the yellowed page belonging to a black grimoire.

 He stands up and walks towards the cabinet where Bobby keeps most of his spell ingredients and pots and pans.
 The other two men look up from their books.

 "Find anything you want to share with the class?"
 Bobby's eyes follow his steps.

 Cas doesn't answer, just walking closer to the cabinet.
-His steps are still shaky, the bandage that covers the gash on the calf leaks hints of black, the one on his shoulder red.
-He reaches the top shelf with the uninjured hand.
+His steps are still slightly shaky, the bandage over the gash on his calf leaks hints of black, the one on his shoulder red.
+He reaches the top shelf with his uninjured hand.

-Bobby grabs the book that he was reading.
+Bobby grabs the book Cas was reading.
 Cas already knows what he's going to hear.

-"Are you crazy?
-You can't possibly think about doing THAT?!"
+"Are you out of your mind?
+You'd be a damn fool even *think* about doing THAT?!"
 Bobby snaps, passing the book to Sam.

 "Figured you might say that."
-Cas doesn't stop the movement, not looking back.
+Cas doesn't stop moving, not looking back.

 "Then you know how stupid this is!
 Cas, come on, there gotta be another way."

 "What if there *is* no other way?"
-Cas grabs three jars the size of vase, putting on the table, rummaging through the drawers now.
-His face calm the first time since he entered the room.
+Cas grabs three jars the size of vases, sets them on the table, and starts rummaging through the drawers.
+His face is calm for the first time since he entered the room.
 Eyes focused.
-"What if we wait for too long to look for a different solution only to be too late for Dean?"
+"What if we wait too long looking for a different solution only to be too late for Dean?"

 "You don't know what the spell would do to you!"
 Bobby tries again.

 At that, Cas looks up.
 "Technically, I do.
 It would turn me into a monster.
 Because that's the point, isn't it?
-Only the monsters can go to the Purgatory, so it makes sense if I become one, then I can go and find Dean."
+Only monsters can go to Purgatory, so it makes sense if I become one, then I can go and find Dean."

 "After you are dead!
 And we don't know if there is any way to change you back!"
 Bobby walks over, putting his hands on Cas's wrist, stopping him for a moment.
-"Goddamnit, can you stop and think for a sec?
+"Goddammit, stop and think for a sec, will ya?
 Do you think Dean would want that?
 You, become a monster?"

 Cas glares back.
 "I don't know!
 I don't know what Dean would want because he's not here!
 Why don't you let me do this so I can ask him myself?"

 Bobby snaps with more exhaustion.
-"How on earth did the Winchesters get that issue infected to you too?
-Just can't wait to sacrifice yourself for one another, you're just like their third brother now, you know that?"
+"How on earth did the Winchesters get that issue infected you too?
+Just can't wait to sacrifice yourself for one another, you're just as bad as their third brother now, maybe even worse, you know that?"

 Cas looks down at his hands.
-"I have to." is all he says.
+"I have to."
+That's all he says.

 Bobby loosens his grip, turning back to Sam.
 "You wanna help me out here or what?"

 Sam blinks.
 "For the record, I think the plan makes sense, reasonably speaking."
-At Bobby's stare, he hurriedly adds.
-"The 'only monsters can go to the Purgatory' part, I mean, there's indeed some more details we need to figure out."
+At Bobby's stare, he hurriedly adds, "The 'only monsters can go to Purgatory' part.
+I mean, there's indeed some more details we need to figure out."

-Bobby squints at him, unbelievable.
+Bobby squints at him, in disbelief.
 "Great, that makes me the weird one in the room.
 I'm gonna grab some drink then.
 You two knock yourself out doing... whatever you wanna do, why do I bother saving your sorry asses."

 He leaves the room, heading for the kitchen.

 <br>

-The three ingredients on the list: demon blood, monster blood, and unholy man's blood -- the mixed blood that is so blasphemous that can turn the most holy thing to a monster.
+The three ingredients on the list: demon blood, monster blood, and unholy man's blood -- the mixed blood so blasphemous it could turn the most holy being into a monster.

-Cas goes to fetch demon blood and monster blood, Sam says he'd take care of the last one.
+Castiel goes to fetch demon blood and monster blood, Sam says he'd take care of the last one.

-They meet back at Bobby's in a few hours, each have jars of blood in hands.
+They meet back at Bobby's after a few hours, each with jars of blood in hand.
 Bobby eyes them, both more bloody than before.

-"Do I even want to know how did you get that human blood?"
+"Do I even want to know how you got that human blood?"
 Bobby glances at Sam but looks away shortly.

 "Probably not."
 Sam answers too quickly.